 , , , ,

-• The birth of a premature baby.
+• Birth of a premature baby.

-• Congenital malformations of the heart muscle.
+• Congenital defects of the heart muscle.

 • Toxic drug poisoning during pregnancy.